 As a clay fires, it shrinks and particles continue to pack together.
 At some point, they begin to break down and react with each other, fluxes begin to melt and flow, and mineral grains seed the development of more stable forms.
 The amount of shrinkage during firing is thus an indication of the degree to which the complex "maturing" process has proceeded.

 Fired shrinkage figures are valuable both in maintaining a clay body's fired properties and formulating bodies to have a good compromise between shrinkage and fired maturity.
-A body's fired shrinkage plotted against increasing temperature normally describes a graph which rises to a level plateau, then quickly drops off during expansion and melting.
-Porcelain has a very high fired shrinkage compared to stoneware clays which are in turn much higher than earthenware materials.
-This is a result of lower dry density, finer particle size, and higher maturity.
+A body's fired shrinkage plotted against increasing temperature normally describes a graph that rises to a level plateau, then quickly drops off during expansion and melting.
+Porcelain has a very high fired shrinkage compared to stoneware clays which are in turn much higher than earthenwares.

 Fired length - dry length / fired length * 100

 Stoneware clays most often do not reach zero pore space before bloating and melting.
 Large particles create more pore space than can be filled by fluxes and evolving mineral species.
 Functional ware can tolerate 1% or more pore space without leaking water.
-High porosity can still be tolerated by using a good fitting glaze that seals the surface.
 Wall tile makers require resistance to sagging during firing, so density is secondary.
-However, porcelain-type products require high strength and density, thus zero absorption is often important.
+However, porcelain-type products require high strength and density, thus zero absorption is often targeted.

 Wet weight - dry weight / wet weight * 100